Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/src/autorest.md

 ## Customizations for Code Generator

-See the [AutoRest samples](https://github.com/Azure/autorest/tree/master/Samples/3b-custom-transformations) for more about how we're customizing things.

 ### Remove response for "ContainerRegistry_DeleteRepository" operation so that the generate code doesn't return a response for the delete repository operation.
 ```yaml
 directive:
   - from: swagger-document